 Eczema or Dermatitis is a class of skin diseases that result in skin inflammation.
 It affects around 250 million people a year worldwide.
-However, it is not contagious, so there are no fears of having your child have as much physical contact as they want.
-The most common forms of eczema are known as atopic dermatitis, contact dermatitis, seborrheic dermatitis, and stasis dermatitis.
-Here, the focus is on atopic dermatitis which affects mostly children.
+However, it is not contagious, so there is no fear of contracting the condition through physical contact.
+The most common forms of eczema are atopic dermatitis, contact dermatitis, seborrheic dermatitis, and stasis dermatitis.
+Here, the focus is on atopic dermatitis, which mostly affects children.

 Eczema is usually prevalent in very young children, but teenagers and older people can get it as well.
-Around seventy percent of all patients will have experienced the condition before the age of one, and twenty-five percent more by the age of five.
+Around 70% of all patients will have experienced the condition before they turn a year old and 25% more by the age of five.
 One of the factors that increase the risk of developing the disorder is the predilection towards allergy diseases such as hay fever, asthma and so on.

 Causes of Eczema in Kids